 Why was the Infringement Notice sent to my old address?
 Why didn’t I receive the Infringement Notice?

-It is the responsibility of vehicle owners and licensed drivers to ensure that notification of a change of address is given to the Department of Transport and Main Roads within a 14 day period as required by legislation.
+It is the responsibility of vehicle owners and licensed drivers to ensure that notification of a change of address is given to the Department of Transport and Main Roads within 14 days as required by legislation.
 Should the vehicle be registered in a state other than Queensland, you should follow the legislation guidelines as determined by that governing authority.

 The Infringement Notice may have been issued to you by the way of a statutory declaration.
 This means the recipient of an original Infringement Notice has nominated you as being the driver or person in charge of their vehicle when the camera detected offence occurred.